xantronix/OpenStack-Client/README.md

-    Perform a series of HTTP GET request for the resource _$path_, decoding the result set and passing each value within each physical JSON response object's attribute named _$attribute_.  _$opts_ is taken to be a HASH reference containing zero or more key-value pairs to be URL encoded as parameters to each GET request made.
+    Perform a series of HTTP GET request for the resource _$path_, decoding the result set and passing each value within each physical JSON response object's attribute named _$attribute_, to the callback _$callback_ as a single argument.  _$opts_ is taken to be a HASH reference containing zero or more key-value pairs to be URL encoded as parameters to each GET request made.

 - `$client->all(_$path_, _$attribute_, _$opts_)`
 - `$client->all(_$path_, _$attribute_)`